-About Professor Colin Chase
+In Loving Memory of Professor Colin Chase

-Chase's work has been featured in numerous reviews in New York Times, as well as in art journals, including the Art Papers Magazine, Review Magazine, Nka Journal of Contemporary African Art.
-Prof. Chase was also a former resident of the Institute for Contemporary Art, P.S.
-1 Museum, the Studio Museum in Harlem, and the Longwood Studios, Bronx Council on the Arts, Bronx, NY.
-His work is included in private and public collections, such as The Studio Museum in Harlem, NY, The Schomburg Center for Research in Black Culture, New York, Museum Afro Brasil, Sao Paolo, Prudential Life Insurance Company, AT&T, The New School New York, and The University at Albany Fine Art Museum Collections.
-He received public commissions for the Queens Hospital, sponsored by The Department of Cultural Affairs, NY, DASNY, The New York Health and Hospitals Corporation, and the Percent for Arts Program, as well as the Malcolm X Memorial, Percent for Arts Program, sponsored by the Department of Cultural Affairs and NY City Economic Development Corporation.
+He was a Joan Mitchell Foundation Painters & Sculptors Grant recipient.
+Prof. Chase is represented by June Kelly Gallery in New York.
+His work has been included in one person and group exhibitions in several galleries and museums including The Studio Museum in Harlem, the Neuberger Museum of Art, Socrates Sculpture Park, EXIT Art, Cinque Gallery, Smack Mellon Gallery, Kenkeleba Gallery, the Hudson River Museum, the Tucson Museum of Art, the Frans Hals Museum, Haarlem, Netherlands, the Neuberger Museum of Art, SUNY, Purchase, NY, and The Fine Arts Center, Augusta Savage Gallery, University of Massachusetts, Amherst, MA.
+His work has been featured in numerous reviews in the New York Times, as well as in art journals, including Art Papers Magazine, Review Magazine, and Nka Journal of Contemporary African Art.
+Prof. Chase was a resident at the Institute for Contemporary Art, P.S.
+1 Museum, The Studio Museum in Harlem, and Longwood Studios, the Bronx Council on the Arts, Bronx, NY.
+His work is included in private and public collections, such as The Schomburg Center for Research in Black Culture, Prudential Life Insurance Company, AT&T, The New School, The Studio Museum in Harlem, the University at Albany Fine Art Museum Collections, and the Museu Afro Brasil, São Paulo.
+He received public commissions for Queens Hospital, sponsored by The Department of Cultural Affairs, NY, DASNY, The New York Health and Hospitals Corporation, and the Percent for Art Program, as well as the Malcolm X Memorial, Percent for Art Program, sponsored by the Department of Cultural Affairs and NY City Economic Development Corporation.

 Support the Colin Chase Sculpture Fund today.
 Please select general support on your gift designation and write "Colin Chase Sculpture Fund" on the comments section before submitting your donation.
+Thank you.

-Last Updated: 05/31/2022 13:16
+Last Updated: 12/20/2022 10:05